4ra-BB/toronto-bikeshare-python/README.md

 Analysis of 1.9 million bikeshare trips in Toronto using pandas and NetworkX, including temporal patterns, station-level analytics, and network analysis with PageRank.

-> A [PySpark version](https://github.com/laurabenkel/toronto-bikeshare-spark) of this analysis is also available, demonstrating the same logic using distributed computing.

 ## The problem